7LYStar/VISUAL-RECOMMENDATION-FOR-RESTAURANTS-BASED-ON-ONLINE-REVIEWS/README.md

  the Internet is larger and the views are more diverse.[3].
 This prevents users from being influenced by a single extreme viewpoint.Like yelp, which provides a platform for users to evaluate restaurants, users can view restaurant ratings or read other people’s reviews to understand the level of service.
-And people are increasingly relying on evaluating products and services based on this information, which helps them to make better decisions[4].
+And people are increasingly relying on evaluating products and services based on this information, which helps them to make better decisions[4].</br>
  However, the ratings provided by platforms are sometimes not accurate .In this age of the data-rich internet, reading thousands of reviews to obtain an understanding of products and services can be very time-consuming[5].
-After investigation, the current catering industry does lack a visual recommendation platform for sentiment analysis based on user reviews.
+After investigation, the current catering industry does lack a visual recommendation platform for sentiment analysis based on user reviews.</br>
  In this paper, we set out to build a visualization solution for applying sentiment analysis and topic extraction.
 Collect restaurant data and restaurant user review data from yelp platform, which will be used to train topic models for review topic extraction, train machine learning models for sentiment analysis.
 Then build a visualization platform.
-With the Data Science Paper topic model, we will analyze the topic of each review and label it.
+With the topic model, we will analyze the topic of each review and label it.
 With the machine learning model, we will analyze the sentiment of a review and derive its positive sentiment probability.
 And quantify the sentiment bias of the review through the positive sentiment probability.
 Compared to platform ratings, emotional features implicit in text are more